Shakurova/MovieBot/README.md

 ## Chat bot abilities
 Our chatbot can handle greetings and goodbyes and can give an introduction of its abilities.
 The bot lists its abilities with /info command.
-Our chatbot can manage three types of domain specific questions: give movie score, give a random review or recommend a similar movie.
+It can manage three types of domain specific questions: give movie score, give a random review or recommend a similar movie.

 # How does it work?